moltenform/sfarkxtc-windows/README.md

 ## Why sfarkxtc-windows?

-Interestingly, sfark still compresses .sf2 files significantly better than even modern .7z and .rar compression.
-However, I want to store my files in a format that will still be readable, even 20 years in the future, so any type of unique or proprietary format is dangerous.
-Moltenform's thoughts on storing soundfonts:
+sfArk still compresses .sf2 files significantly better than even modern .7z and .rar compression.
+I want to store my files in a format that will still be readable, even 20 years in the future, though, so any type of unique or proprietary format is dangerous.
+My thoughts on storing soundfonts:

 - Store the full .sf2 files
     - Pros: no need to decompress
-    - Cons: takes a lot of disk space
+    - Cons: heavy disk space use
-- Store in .tar.gz, or .7z format
+- Store in .tar.gz, .xz, or .7z format
     - Pros: software to decompress is open-source and available
     - Cons: does not compress .sf2 files very well, even with a large buffer size
 - Store in .sfpack format